sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ### Array props type

-In programming arrays and objects are the most frequent use data structure to solve different problems and store data in more structured way.
-Therefore, we encounter data in the form of array quite often.
-Let's pass an array props to a component
+In programming arrays and objects are the most frequently used data structure to solve different problems and store data in a more structured way.
+Therefore, we encounter data in the form of an array quite often.
+Let's pass an array as props to a component

 ```js
 import React from 'react'